tencentyun/intlcloud-documents/yehe_doc/存储/日志服务/快速入门/五分钟入门指南_intl_en.md

 CLS can ship logs to Cloud Object Storage (COS) for long-term storage at a low cost.
 This also enables you to perform big data analysis offline.

 To enable log shipping, you need to first create a [COS bucket](https://intl.cloud.tencent.com/document/product/436/13309).
 Next, log in to the [CLS console](https://console.cloud.tencent.com/cls) and navigate through the logset management page.
 Go to the **Shipping Configuration** tab and click **Add Shipping Task** to create a shipping task.
 Currently, CLS supports shipping in [CSV format](https://intl.cloud.tencent.com/document/product/614/31582) and [JSON format](https://intl.cloud.tencent.com/document/product/614/31583).
 Once you created a shipping task, CLS asynchronously ships data to the destination bucket.
-You can view the shipping status by clicking **Shipping Task** in the left sidebar of the console.
+You can view the shipping status by clicking **Shipping Task** on the left sidebar of the console.
 ![](https://main.qcloudimg.com/raw/c9e92b7a0a5f2e0423c60c285ea16d93.png)